stelligent/stelligent_demo/README.md

 			- pushes code and images to staging (pending)
 			- application and security acceptance testing (pending)
 			- push to production with CodeDeploy
+	- builds Multi-AZ MySQL RDS for storing image tags and paths